Jakobg1215/barrier-ts/README.md

 You can work on this project and submit pull request.

-I don't want to use any Dependencies only devDependencies.
+This project will not use any external runtime libraries.

-You can use `npm run dev` to run barrierts in nodemon.
+You can use `npm run dev` to run barrierts in nodemon or F5 in VS Code.